jhoek/UncommonSense.CBreeze/README.md

 <dd>No, not quite, as far as I understand.
 Microsoft's new AL format is a less fragile, more intuitive to describe C/SIDE objects, but does not include a way to programmatically interact with the code, thus limiting e.g. macro building to simple, static snippets.
 And of course, AL could be just another future import/export format for C/Breeze applications! :)</dd>

+<dt>What do I need to be able to use C/Breeze?</dt>
+<dd>What you need is a development or scripting environment that can work with .NET objects.
+Popular examples include: Microsoft
+Visual Studio (any edition), Microsoft Windows PowerShell and ScriptCS.
+In a compiled language, simply reference the appropriate DLLs and you're good to go.
+In PowerShell, import the UncommonSense.CBreeze.Automation module.
+If you have some experience in C/SIDE development, the concepts and hierarchy of C/Breeze should be familiar from the very start - they map directly to what you see in Microsoft Dynamics NAV's IDE.</dd>

 <dt>What is the current status of the project?</dt>
 <dd>I want to use AppVeyor or a similar service to automatically test the C# and PowerShell interface on each check-in.
 The tests should import the NAV base app using the C# and PowerShell interfaces, export it again and compare the exported objects against their original counterparts.
 A 100% match means that all C/SIDE features used by the NAV base app are implemented correctly in C/CBreeze.
 In order to use AppVeyor, C/Breeze needed to be a public repo first.
 Manual tests of the NAV W1 tables went OK.
 I'm currently working the pages.</dd>

+<dt>Which Microsoft Dynamics NAV versions are supported?<dt>
+<dd>Right now, C/Breeze supports versions 2013, 2013 R2, 2015, 2016 and 2017.</dd>
 </dl>

 ## Design Goals